Chapter 6: Correction

-Updated 9/20/23
+Updated 3/15/24

 By the third morning, Jonathan suspected Gaelib was intercepting his messages.
 Thinking about places Prince Sagen would visit to escape from the tedium of royal life—and, perhaps, Gaelib—he settled on the castle’s east gardens.
 Although the prince was a man now and might not go there anymore, Jonathan was sure he could reach the gardens unseen.
 He and Sagen had found every nook and cranny, every hiding spot, as they’d played throughout the castle.

-The gardens appeared as he remembered.
-Their central feature was an intricate maze formed by tall, manicured hedges.
-He and the prince had whiled away many a day there.
 Their teacher kept them in the library for hours, but when they stopped for the midday meal, they headed for King Edal’s dining room.
 The food was grand.
 Before he lived with the prince, all he had to eat was porridge or pottage.
-After they finished eating, they’d wait, sitting still in the ornate chairs.
-Well, maybe not still.
-But eventually, the king would wave them off, and they’d run through the corridors, battling dragons or regaling the tales of the books they had memorized.
-And they always ended the day in the labyrinth.
+After they finished eating, they’d wait, fidgeting in the ornate chairs.
+Eventually, the king would wave them off, and they’d run through the corridors, battling dragons or regaling servants with the stories they had memorized.
+They always ended the day in the labyrinth.

-The three boys, all in their seventh year, were inseparable, except when Sagen and he studied in the king’s library or the maze.
+The boys, all in their seventh year, were inseparable, except when Sagen and he studied in the king’s library or the maze.
 The king forbade Gaelib from joining them in the library, and Gaelib wouldn’t enter the maze after some older lads had abandoned him there.

 Jonathan had overheard the boys laughing about their prank, boasting about leaving the noble scion weeping.
 Dismayed by their cruelty, he rescued his cold and crying friend and even showed him how to find his way out.
 Yet Gaelib never entered it again.
+Drake would go with Gaelib at these times.
+Gaelib always doted on Drake, perhaps only to amplify his rejection of Jonathan.

 “Why did you sneak in, knight?”
 Sagen grinned.
 “All you had to do was let me know you were here.
 I’d have sent a carriage for you.”
 The prince locked arms with his friend.
 “It’s been too long.
 Seems like an age.”

-“Fourteen years.
+“Seventeen years.
 I have been sending messages for two days.”

 “I see.”
 Sagen sobered.
 “As Royal Steward, Gaelib’s been keeping me even busier than usual.
 This time with accounting.”
 The prince waved a page in the air, imitating the steward.
 “Sagen, you simply must understand these matters before becoming king.”
 He pounded one fist into the other.
 “Yes, yes, you absolutely must.”